ritaNDU/portfolio-assignment1-ritamerhej/README.md

 ## Description

 This project is my portfolio.
-It contains information about my experience, education.
+It contains information about my experience, education...
-I have actually done the first 3 projects.
-I am working on the Chip8 emulator.
-The others are out of pure imagination, just to add some content to the project's page.

 ## How to install